openrndr/orsl/README.md

 # ORSL

 A set of modules that facilitate authoring shaders using Kotlin's typesafe builders.
-ORSL has depends on OPENRNDR and ORX
+ORSL depends on OPENRNDR and ORX

 ## Installation